Virus Genomics and Evolution

 Abstract deadline: 13 September 2022

 We welcome abstracts from all areas relevant to the main themes of the meeting, for both oral and poster presentations.
 Several oral presentations will be chosen from the abstracts submitted.
-Those giving oral presentations are expected to be onsite, whereas those presenting posters can do so in person or virtually.
+Abstracts will only be considered from registered delegates and must be submitted by the deadline.

-Abstracts will only be considered from registered delegates.
 Please use our online abstract submission system and follow the instructions given to ensure your abstract is submitted correctly.
-All abstracts must be submitted by the deadline.

 If you have already completed your registration and subsequently wish to submit an abstract, or wish to submit a second abstract, please follow these instructions.